makerdao/xdomain/forta-bots/DAI-Price-Monitor/README.md

 ## Description

-This bot detects when DAI PRICE exceeds `SPREAD_THRESHOLD` in UniswapV3 and Curve pools.
+This bot detects when DAI price exceeds `SPREAD_THRESHOLD` in UniswapV3 and Curve pools.

 > The `SPREAD_THRESHOLD` can be configured in **src/utils.ts**, L5.